jerdog/demystifying-devex-slidev/slides.md

 ## Common examples

 - Poorly documented features (or bugs)
-- Missing OpenAPI spec (or event APIs)
+- Missing OpenAPI spec (or even APIs)

 <!--
-- Missing OpenAPI spec (or event APIs)
+- Missing OpenAPI spec (or even APIs)

 We’ve all worked with those companies that say they have a developer platform, but are missing documentation for their APIs, or even worse, no APIs at all.
 -->